 oh yeah, it’s a rant …

-So, we are in the 21st Century, Women have a constitutional right to have an abortion yet folks like Rep.Trent Franks act as if they know what is best for all Women, just think about that .
-Why is he throwing all Women into to one basket?
-The fact is Women lead very different lives make individual decisions every minute … duh and an abortion is just one of several health care issues Women may have to encounter.
-The best solutions are Birth Control in all its forms as well as safe affordable legal constitutional right to abortion.
+The fact is Women lead very different lives, make individual decisions every minute of the day ~just like men … and an abortion like any other procedure is just one of several health care issues Women may have to encounter.
+The best solutions: Birth Control in all its forms as well as safe affordable legal constitutional right to an abortion.
 I find it beyond offensive to hear Republicans infer that an abortion is chosen carelessly and for those who seem to think birth control in all its forms is a federal or states right issue actually use it as a Republican political football.
-The fact is that Republicans with Women in their lives forget that their position pushes up against 98% of those who use birth control.
-They need to stop and focus on Jobs, Immigration, ending the Sequester, Climate Change among just a few.
-I say until republicans come to their senses, which honestly doesn’t look at all possible, vote for the Democratic Party that supports upward mobility as well as the middle lower classes and the poor = equality
+The fact is that Republicans with Women in their lives forget that their position pushes up against 98% of those who use birth control and they need to stop forcing their “family values” on women, focus on Jobs, Immigration, ending any idea of income inequality and Climate Change among just a few issues at the moment.
+I say, honestly it doesn’t look at all possible for republicans to come to their senses, so vote for the Democratic Party that supports upward mobility as well as the middle lower classes and the poor = equality for all…

-Hey, whatever happened to taking” liberty” under the Bill of Rights and “freedom” under Civil Liberties seriously – and both could be at risk
+Hey, whatever happened to ” liberty” under the Bill of Rights and “freedom” under Civil Liberties seriously -or does this only apply to certain men ?

 On Sunday, January 22, 2012, President Obama released a statement letting Women know that he is reaffirming his promise to protect a woman’s right to choose.
 Announcing that “After evaluating comments, we have decided to add an additional element to the final rule Nonprofit employers who, based on religious beliefs, do not currently provide contraceptive coverage in their insurance plan, will be provided an additional year, until August 1, 2013, to comply with the new law.
 Employers wishing to take advantage of the additional year must certify that they qualify for the delayed implementation.
 This additional year will allow these organizations more time and flexibility to adapt to this new rule.
 We intend to require employers that do not offer coverage of contraceptive services to provide notice to employees, which will also state that contraceptive services are available at sites such as community health centers, public clinics, and hospitals with income-based support.
 We will continue to work closely with religious groups during this transitional period to discuss their concerns.”